 “... agile methodologies — which involve new values, principles, practices, and benefits and are a radical alternative to command-and-control-style management — are spreading across a broad range of industries and functions and even into the C-suite.” — Harvard Business Review, “Embracing Agile”

 People and processes are two key components of the new playbook for the digital-first era.
-The people businesses need today embody what we call a builder ethos — that drive to take good ideas and run with them all the way to production.
+The people businesses need embody what we call the builder ethos — that drive to take good ideas and run with them all the way to production.
 These are developers, content creators, marketers, project managers and others driven to learn and innovate.
 Agile processes help businesses maximize the value of these digital builders.

 Agile team management is about removing outdated processes that get in the way of highly-skilled workers.
 It’s about supporting the talent you have and empowering them to learn and innovate faster than the competition.
 When done right, agile team management increases team productivity, improves employee satisfaction and results in higher-value products and solutions that give businesses a competitive edge.